meal-or-no-meal/meal-or-no-meal.github.io/index.md

 There are 3 Key Functional Aspects to Meal or No Meal

 First - there's the ability to create/edit/delete a meal and store/retrieve that information from the database.
-This will include details such as the Name, Recipe, Ingredients, and Equipment needed to prepare the meal (e.g. a blender, a large pot, etc.)
+This will include details such as the Name, Recipe, Ingredients, and Prep Time (in minutes).

 Next there's the ability to save a meal to a Breakfast, Lunch, or Dinner slot on the calendar.
 You can select a day on the calendar and view the meals scheduled for that day.
 Then you can select one of those